kim-hyeonggeon/kim-hyeonggeon/README.md

 # 🧬 Hi There

-I'm Hyeong Geon Kim, a Biomedical Data Scientist at the University of Washington Virology Lab, blending data science, bioinformatics, and machine learning to drive impactful research in viral genomics and public health.
+I'm Hyeong Geon Kim, a Bioinformatician at the University of Washington Virology Lab, blending data science, bioinformatics, and machine learning to drive impactful research in viral genomics and public health.

 - Genomic Data Analysis ~ Managed end-to-end workflows for 30B+ sequencing reads, including QC, anomaly detection, and sponsor-ready reports.
 - Machine Learning ~ Developed AI training datasets for biomedical image detection and segmentation.